How to void a check in QuickBooks

 As much as you’d like to avoid it, sometimes you have to void checks when you notice errors or discrepancies in your QuickBooks account.

-Keep reading for a step-by-step guide on how to void a check in QuickBooks, so you can keep your financial records accurate.
+Keep reading this article for a step-by-step guide on how to void a check in QuickBooks, so you can keep your financial records accurate.

 When to void a check in QuickBooks